MicrosoftDocs/azure-docs-powershell/azps-1.8.0/Az.Accounts/Connect-AzAccount.md

 ### -UseDeviceAuthentication

-Use device code authentication instead of a browser control
+Use device code authentication instead of a browser control.
+This is the default authentication type for PowerShell version 6 and higher.

 ```yaml
 Type: System.Management.Automation.SwitchParameter